ichthyosaurus/sailfish-patch/MANPAGE.md

   Path to the global configuration file for some default values used in new patch config files

+`SF_PATCH_LICENSE_CACHE`
+  Path to a directory where downloaded license texts are cached

 ## ADDING NEW CONFIGURATION FIELDS